Geography

 Answer

-- In dry climates or deserts, mechanical weathering is most dominant due to high diurnal range of temperature.
+- Dry (desert) climate – Mechanical weathering is most dominant due to the high diurnal range of temperature.

-- In polar climates, physical weathering due to frost action is most prevalent.
-Chemical and biological weathering is negligible.
+- Polar climate – Physical weathering due to frost action is most prevalent, whereas chemical and biological weathering are negligible.

 Answered By